-- 1972 SB 90-Establishes school "revenue limit" funding system, giving the state a significant fiscal interest in the allocation of local property tax revenue. - 1978 Proposition 13-Voters cap the basic property tax rate at 1 percent and give the state new responsibilities for allocating property tax revenue.
+- SB 90-Establishes school "revenue limit" funding system, giving the state a significant fiscal interest in the 1972 allocation of local property tax revenue.
+Proposition 13-Voters cap the basic property tax rate at 1 percent and give the state new responsibilities 1978 for allocating property tax revenue.
 SB 154-State's first law allocating property tax revenue.
 Amounts based on share of property tax received prior to Proposition 13, with state providing grants for some of local revenue loss.

-- 1979 AB 8-State changes property tax allocations in SB 154, establishes system for allocating future growth in property tax revenue, and absorbs costs of some local programs. - 1992 First ERAF Shift-State permanently shifts some property tax revenue from counties, cities, and special districts into a fund for K-14 districts. - 1993 Second ERAF Shift-State permanently shifts additional property tax revenue into a fund for K-14 districts. - 2004 Triple Flip-State uses some local sales tax revenue to repay deficit-financing bonds.
-Reimburses counties and cities with property tax revenue from ERAF and K-14 districts.
+AB 8-State changes property tax allocations in SB 154, establishes system for allocating future growth in 1979 property tax revenue, and absorbs costs of some local programs.
+First ERAF Shift-State permanently shifts some property tax revenue from counties, cities, and special 1992 districts into a fund for K-14 districts.
+1993 Second ERAF Shift-State permanently shifts additional property tax revenue into a fund for K-14 districts.
+Triple Flip-State uses some local sales tax revenue to repay deficit-financing bonds.
+Reimburses counties 2004 and cities with property tax revenue from ERAF and K-14 districts.
 The VLF Swap-State permanently shifts some property tax revenue from ERAF and K-14 districts to reimburse cities and counties for the state's reductions to their VLF revenue.
 Temporary ERAF Shift-State shifts some property tax revenue from noneducational local agencies to K-14 districts for two years.

-Proposition 1A-Voters restrict the state's authority to shift property tax revenue away from cities, counties, and special districts.
+Proposition 1A-Voters restrict the state's authority to shift property tax revenue away from cities, counties, and special districts. - Proposition 22-Voters eliminate the state's authority to borrow property tax revenue and to shift 2010 redevelopment agencies' property tax revenue.